Skip to main content

 We run a Relaxed Viewing Hour between 11am – 12pm every Thursday.
 These hours provide brighter natural lighting and quieter sound.

-Find our access information here.
+Find our full venue access information here.

 Jerwood Survey III is led by Southwark Park Galleries, touring nationally in collaboration with Collective, Edinburgh; g39, Cardiff; and Site Gallery and supported by Jerwood Arts.